The Victim Rights Center of Connecticut will join The Alliance this July as part of an acquisition agreement.

-A statewide plan has been created for sexual assault and abuse prevention and awareness in Connecticut schools.
-Our member programs are here to help.
+A statewide plan has been created for sexual assault prevention and awareness in Connecticut schools.
+Our member centers are here to help.

 La Alianza Connecticut para Acabar con la Violencia Sexual es un servicio para víctimas de asalto sexual en Connecticut.
 Nosotros te podemos ayudar si necesitas ayuda.

 Find a member sexual assault crisis program